Macdavid28/Macdavid28/README.md

 # 👋 Hi there!
-I'm **Temiloluwa Tomilola David**, a passionate **Frontend Software Engineer** who thrives on turning ideas into beautiful, interactive, and scalable web experiences.
+I'm **Temiloluwa Tomilola David**, a **Fullstack Software Engineer** who thrives on turning ideas into beautiful, interactive, and scalable web experiences.

 ---